sillsdev/ptx2pdf/docs/ptx2pdf/output.md

 contents of that page are the head line the page body and the foot line.
 After that we restore the pdf page dimensions and advance the page number.
 There is check that the document is not stupidly long.
-The value of `@MM` is 20000 and is only emmitted in a supereject.
+The value of `@MM` is 20000 and is only emitted in a supereject.
 Thus we are merely passing the supereject along.
 Otherwise clear various flags.

 [=c_plainoutput]::